PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Artificial Intelligence/Week3Day2.md

 __1c__ In the video, she makes the following statement: 'Algorithms are opinions embedded in code'.
 What do you think she means with this statement, and what are the possible implications that could arise from it?
 Explain your answer.

-__1d__ Read the module [Introduction to Data Ethics]('../../Study%20Content/Artificial%20Intelligence/documents/IntroToDataEthicsModule1.pdf'), and subsequently complete the exercises.
+__1d__ Read the module <a href="./documents/IntroToDataEthicsModule1.pdf">Introduction to Data Ethics</a>, and subsequently complete the exercises.
 Discuss your findings with a peer.
 Remember: There are no right or wrong answers here because many of the questions are open-ended, asking for personal reflection on values and professional goals, not factual assertions.

 ***